Accenture/ALM-SF-DX-Pipelines/README.md

 # Salesforce ALM Framework - CI/CD Pipelines for DX

 Groovy pipelines for Jenkins to perform ALM (Application Lifecycle Management) operations over Salesforce platform using metadata DX.
+The Metadata API version of these pipelines can be found in [ALM-SF-Metadata-API-Pipelines ](https://github.com/Accenture/ALM-SF-Metadata-API-Pipelines).

 These pipelines are meant to be used altogether the Pyhon scripts from [ALM-SF-DX-Python-Tools](https://github.com/Accenture/ALM-SF-DX-Python-Tools).